grind-rip/docs/arrays.md

 **NOTE**: If the array is sorted, searching for an element can be achieved in logarithmic time O(log n) using binary search.
 **NOTE**: Inserting and deleting to/from the end of an array can be done in constant time.
 For insertions, this requires that the array does not need to be reallocated.

+## Techniques

+It should be noted that these techniques can also be applied to strings, which are simply arrays of characters (character arrays).

+### Sliding Window

+The sliding window technique uses two pointers which maintain a "window" of elements that moves through an array or string in a specific way.
+The window can grow or shrink depending on certain conditions, but the pointers do not cross.
+This ensures that each value in the array is only accessed at most twice and the time complexity is still O(n).
+This is referred to as amortized analysis.
+The sliding window approach is particularly useful when you need to find a subarray or substring that meets certain criteria.

+>Koan: Whenever you see a problem that involves finding a contiguous subarray or substring (size or the subarray/substring itself) always consider using sliding window.

+**NOTE**: You should get **really** good at these types of problems.